Michigan charges 16 fake Donald Trump voters with election law and fake crimes - ExBulletin

 LANSING, Mich.
 (AP) Michigan’s attorney general on Tuesday filed felony charges against 16 Republicans who acted as bogus voters for then-President Donald Trump in 2020, accusing them of submitting false certificates confirming they were legitimate voters despite Joe Bidens winning the state.

-Attorney General Dana Nessel, a Democrat, announced on Tuesday that the 16 will face eight criminal charges, including tampering and conspiracy to commit electoral fraud, which range from five to 14 years in prison each.
+Attorney General Dana Nessel, a Democrat, announced Tuesday that the 16 people will face eight criminal charges, including tampering and conspiracy to commit voter tampering.
+The charges carry a maximum sentence of 14 years in prison.

 The group includes Michigan Republican National Committees Chapter Leader Kathy Berden, as well as former Michigan Republican Party Co-Chairman Meshawn Maddock and Shelby Township Clerk Stan Grot.